GIX-11 • Scroll Flask

 GIX – 11

 Provenance: Alan DeMaison Collection

 Our museum example of a GIX-11 pint cobalt blue scroll flask is extremely rare in this color.
-The GIX-11 is considered as a common to very common historical flask that was produced by many midwestern glass houses from about 1830 through the 1850s, at least.
-The number of examples and colors attest to their popularity.
+The GIX-11 is considered as a common to very common historical flask that was produced by many midwestern glasshouses from about 1830 through the 1850s, at least.
+The number of existing examples in many glass colors attest to their popularity.

-Support: Color and rarity from Price guide to all flasks by Mike Roberts, 1981
+Support: Reference to Price guide to all flasks by Mike Roberts, 1981

 Support: Scroll nomenclature by Fred Salisbury.
 Drawing by Frederick H. Smith.

-Support Image: GIX-11 SCROLL FLASK, Lot #169, pint, ill-defined upper star and eight-point lower star, sheared mouth, rough pontil mark.
+Support Image: Auction Lot 169: GIX-11 SCROLL FLASK, pint, ill-defined upper star and eight-point lower star, sheared mouth, rough pontil mark.
 Strong aquamarine, Attribution: United States.
 Circa: 1840-1860.
 Condition: Undamaged with just a hint of wear.
-Size: 7″ H. – Jeffrey S. Evans & Associates
+Size: 7″ H. – Jeffrey Evans, Jeffrey S. Evans & Assoc.

-Support Images: Lot 19: Scroll Flask, Midwest America, 1845-1860.
+Support Images: Auction Lot 19: Scroll Flask, Midwest America, 1845-1860.
 Yellow with a strong olive tone, sheared mouth – pontil scar, pint; (light exterior high point wear).
 GIX-11, Rare and wonderful color.
-Fine condition. – Norman C. Heckler & Company
+Fine condition. – Norman Heckler, Norman C. Heckler & Company